 While many Rogues in D&D 5e understand the value of a silent dagger or well-timed crossbow bolt, the Mastermind archetype focuses on a different approach.

 Whether manipulating their enemies or even their allies, the Mastermind focuses on tactics.
-Even in the most basic of conversations, there is a game being played.

 For those who seek to master these games, spoken or otherwise, this is the Mastermind Rogue Guide for D&D 5e.

-What is the Mastermind Rogue Archetype?
+What is the Mastermind Rogue in D&D 5e?

 Operating as a manipulator who cleverly pulls the strings of any situation around them, the Mastermind understands people.
 Through their influence, these Rogues traffic in secrets, intrigue, and a frightening tactical prowess.

-They particularly excel in social encounters where they are fully able to showcase their talents for manipulating others.
-However, Masterminds are no slouch in combat in either!
+However, Masterminds are no slouch in combat either!
 They create openings in enemies’ defenses and are able to direct their allies to take full advantage of the situation.

-The Mastermind Rogue’s Role in the Party
+Role in the Party

 A Mastermind will likely find themselves in the middle or back of the party’s formation.
 From there, they are able to attack with ranged weapons while keeping themselves safe and using their Master of Tactics ability to dangerous effect.

 Outside of combat, the Mastermind can flourish as a Face for the party.
-This is especially true if the party finds themselves dealing with unsavory characters or needs to find some creative approaches to social problems.
+This is especially true if the party finds itself dealing with unsavory characters or needs to find some creative approaches to social problems.

 Because of this, the Mastermind is a little bit of a hodgepodge.
 They contribute to the party’s damage output, but they shine best as a type of Support class.
 This is due to their Master of Tactics ability, which is very much the backbone of this subclass.